drnsmith/drnsmith.github.io/content/projects/Project3/Project3.md

 Products like **Envoy Ambassador** consistently performed well, and bundling them with complementary products could help clear inventory.

- - **Channel Strategy Recommendations**: Given the shift towards internet sales, it was recommended that 'OfficeProducts' invest more in their online sales platform.
+ - **4. Channel Strategy Recommendations**: Given the shift towards internet sales, it was recommended that 'OfficeProducts' invest more in their online sales platform.

 Enhancing the user experience, expanding digital marketing efforts, and improving logistics for online deliveries could help maximise the opportunities presented by this shift in consumer preference.